Saitama Prefecture

 You can follow this route loosely or simply use it as a starting point.
 Chichibu is best when you leave a little space for wandering.

-Start at Urayamaguchi and walk to Hashidate-do
+Start at Urayamaguchi and Walk to Hashidate-do

 To reach Urayamaguchi from Seibu-Chichibu Station, transfer to a local train.
 This short ride quickly shifts the atmosphere away from the main station area, setting the tone for your day trip.

-From Urayamaguchi Station, I usually walked to Hashidate-do, temple number 28 on the Chichibu 34 Kannon Pilgrimage.
+From Urayamaguchi Station, I usually tale a walk to Hashidate-do, temple number 28 on the Chichibu 34 Kannon Pilgrimage.
 The Chichibu pilgrimage is one of the area’s most distinctive cultural places: 34 temples spread through the valley, part of the wider Japan 100 Kannon Pilgrimage alongside the Bando and Saigoku routes.
 A full circuit is about 100 kilometers.
 This shows how deeply pilgrimage is connected to the landscape here.

 Hashidate-do doesn’t feel like a typical town temple.
 It sits at the foot of a limestone cliff, which gives it a hidden, almost severe atmosphere.
 That is part of why I liked it.
 The blossoms in the area in early April are definitely worth visiting.